wchenastro/mosaic/README.md

 ## Usage

-There is a helper script `example/maketiling.py` to demonstrate the interface of the package
+There is a helper script `example/maketiling.py` to demonstrate the interface of the package.
+An example of antenna coordinate file is provided here in [katpoint](https://gist.githubusercontent.com/wchenastro/eb0159359511808ff7d0363db9b32d8b/raw/1e0e97311f269690f83a5870e26313b761a9288e/antenna.katpoint.csv) format and in [geographic](https://gist.githubusercontent.com/wchenastro/eb0159359511808ff7d0363db9b32d8b/raw/1e0e97311f269690f83a5870e26313b761a9288e/antenna.geo.csv) coordinates.
+If the geographic coordinates are used, the parameter `--antenna_coordinate_type` should be set to `geo`.

 ### Simulate the interferometric pattern and generate a fits file and a plot